dlang/DIPs/DIPs/DIP1xxx-ES.md

 have an `in` operator but arrays do not.
 Having a simple, quick way of checking if an array contains an object in a way that is consistent with the rest of the language should be essential.
 In addition, the lack of such an operator could be jarring to newcomers from such languages as python.
+Previous criticism of said operator has been that there should not be built-in language features with worse than O(1) complexity, but AAs already have the `in` operator, which provides worst-case O(log(n)) complexity; and, besides, people who actually care about the complexity of their code will know not to use the `in` operator, and those who want operators of higher complexity will have an easier time using them.

 ## Description